1957 Alabama Crimson Tide football team: Georgia Tech

 Against Georgia Tech, Alabama lost 10–7 to the Yellow Jackets at Legion Field.
 The Crimson Tide took a 7–0 first quarter lead after Danny Wilbanks scored on a one-yard touchdown run that capped an 80-yard drive.
 Alabama held the lead through the fourth quarter, but Tech scored ten points to win in the final period.
 Freddie Braselton tied the game 7–7 with his one-yard touchdown run and then Urban Henry scored the game-winning field goal late in the fourth that made the final score 10–7.
-The loss brought Alabama's all-time record against Georgia Tech to 18–18–3.